 On 15 September the fighting flared round the main railway station, which changed hands several times on the following day, and at much the same time Soviet detachments were attacking toward Mamayev-Kurgan.
 The Germans then opted for a change in tactics: rather than try to hold all their gains, they narrowed their attacks still further and, maintaining some flexibility, constantly changed the axes of their attacks.
 This resulted in little further success, however, and during the second half of September the fighting died down with the XLVIII Panzerkorps and LI Corps holding in the southern end of the city.

-On 20 September Paulus reported that in the absence of reinforcements the 6th Army could achieve no more, and both he and von Weichs were beginning to entertain doubts about the continued security of the flanks of Heeresgruppe ‘B’ as the 4th Panzerarmee and 6th Army were at the head of a long and notably exposed salient.
+On 20 September Paulus reported that in the absence of reinforcements the 6th Army could achieve no more, and both he and von Weichs were beginning to entertain doubts about the continued security of the flanks of Heeresgruppe 'B' as the 4th Panzerarmee and 6th Army were at the head of a long and notably exposed salient.
 To the south the flank was uncovered except for a single German motorised formation, Generalleutnant Sigfrid Henrici’s 16th Division (mot.), far off in the Kalmyk steppe, and when Dragalina’s Romanian VI Corps took up a flanking position near the chain of lakes centred on Lake Tsatsa it suffered a sharp defeat by comparatively small Soviet forces.
 This confirmed to the Germans that Romanian formations were unreliable unless led by German officers and supported by German units.
-This fact was as evident to the Soviets as to the Germans, moreover, yet the Germans nonetheless intended that General de corp de armatâ Constantin Constantinescu-Clap’s Romanian 4th Army should take command of the Romanian VI Corps and General de divizie Flora Mitranescu’s Romanian VII Corps, and should also become responsible to the 4th Panzerarmee for the defence of the southern sector of Heeresgruppe ‘B’’s front.
+This fact was as evident to the Soviets as to the Germans, moreover, yet the Germans nonetheless intended that General de corp de armatâ Constantin Constantinescu-Clap’s Romanian 4th Army should take command of the Romanian VI Corps and General de divizie Flora Mitranescu’s Romanian VII Corps, and should also become responsible to the 4th Panzerarmee for the defence of the southern sector of the front of Heeresgruppe 'B'.

 The northern flank of the salient from Stalingrad west to the Kremensk bridgehead was covered by three German corps, none of which could be spared to force a decision in the city as they were under attack by larger Soviet forces moving down the land bridge between the Don and Volga rivers, and from the Kremensk bridgehead.
-To the west of Kremensk, the protection of the northern flank along the Don river was entrusted to three allied formations, namely General de armatâ Petre Dumitrescu’s Romanian 3rd Army which was just moving into place, Gariboldi’s Italian 8th Army and Vezérezredes Gusztáv Jány’s Hungarian 2nd Army.
-The 8th Army had already yielded territory to a Soviet probing attack across the river and, although it had then managed to check the Soviet advance, but the German forces were unable to eliminate this new bridgehead between Yelanskaya and Serafimovich.
+To the west of Kremensk, the protection of the northern flank along the Don river was entrusted to three allied formations, namely General de armatâ Petre Dumitrescu’s Romanian 3rd Army which was just moving into place, Gariboldi’s Italian 8a Armata and Vezérezredes Gusztáv Jány’s Hungarian 2nd Army.
+The 8a Armata had already yielded territory to a Soviet probing attack across the river and, although it had then managed to check the Soviet advance, but the German forces were unable to eliminate this new bridgehead between Yelanskaya and Serafimovich.

 The problem that was now looming over the German forces in the centre of the Eastern Front lay with the fact that Hitler was adamant that the whole of Stalingrad, now little more than rubble, must be taken before he would consider action to clear the danger spots on the flanks of Heeresgruppe 'B'.
 Meanwhile this army group, like Heeresgruppe 'A' and the Luftwaffe, was condemned to a hand-to-mouth logistical existence at the end of a long and insecure railway line which extended more than 1,200 miles (1930 km) from eastern Germany.
 As a result ammunition and fuel were severely rationed.
 Moreover, neither Heeresgruppe 'B' nor the Oberkommando des Heeres had available any effective troop reserves, and by the end of September Heeresgruppe 'A' had become bogged down in the Caucasus.